assisimr/homework2/README.md

 "Internet- How it all began; trip down the memory lane"

 ## 4. Website General info :
-i) (discription) - This is a one stop shop for everything you need to know about the origins of the internet phenom. ii) (keywords) - internet, history, technologies(add list). iii) (website title) - History of the Internet. iv) (page title) - same as website title.
+1. (discription) - This is a one stop shop for everything you need to know about the origins of the internet phenom.
+2. (keywords) - internet, history, technologies(add list).
+3. (website title) - History of the Internet.
+4. (page title) - same as website title.